8 Digital Risk Protection Platforms: Pros & Cons

 For integrated security operations: ReliaQuest and CrowdStrike offer DRP capabilities within broader security platforms.

-Ready to assess your organization’s exposure?
-Use our Check Your Exposure tool to discover what data about your organization is already available on the dark web, then evaluate DRP platforms based on your specific risk profile and operational requirements.
+Ready to assess your exposure?
+Use our dark web scanner to discover what data about your organization is already on the dark web.
+Then evaluate DRP platforms based on your risk profile and requirements.

 Digital Risk Protection Platforms FAQ

 Dark web monitoring is a core component of digital risk protection, but DRP is broader.
-While dark web monitoring focuses specifically on criminal marketplaces and forums, DRP also includes social media monitoring, brand protection, and surface web scanning for a complete external threat picture.
+While dark web monitoring focuses specifically on criminal marketplaces and forums, DRP also includes brand protection and surface web scanning for a complete external threat picture.

 Traditional threat intelligence focuses on global threats and indicators, while DRP platforms monitor threats specifically targeting your organization.
-Even with existing threat intelligence, you need DRP for real-time alerts when your credentials appear in breaches or your company data gets leaked on criminal forums.
-According to CISA cybersecurity advisories, external threat monitoring significantly improves incident response times.
+Even with existing threat intelligence, you need DRP for real-time alerts.
+You’ll know when your credentials appear in breaches or your data gets leaked on criminal forums.
+According to CISA cybersecurity advisories, external threat monitoring improves incident response times.